Best Sandwich in San Francisco

 Visit PIER 39

 While we may be biased, if you find yourself near Fisherman’s wharf and PIER 39 and are looking for the best San Francisco restaurants with a view AND the best sandwiches, Fog Harbor has some of the best sandwiches in the area.
 A crowd favorite is the Salmon BLT.
 We serve it on a toasted french roll with pesto aioli, and has the added benefit of being sustainable.
 Everything we do here at Fog Harbor is in the spirit of taking care of our oceans or fisheries.
 You can feel good about ordering anything off the menu.
 The lobster roll is another delightful sandwich that we offer here at Fog Harbor fish house.
 We serve this classic sandwich with simple ingredients.
 We toss Lobster with butter and then served on a buttered brioche roll.
 If you can’t tell, butter makes this dish.
-Dining on the waterfront is undeniably beautiful and it is made even better with a great sandwich to go with it.
+Fog Harbor is undeniably one of the best San Francisco restaurants on the water, incredibly beautiful and it is made even better with a great sandwich to go with it.
 You don’t have to take our word for it, Travel Lemming gives us a shout out in their most recent guide to San Francisco.
 We hope to see you here for some killer sandwiches that will blow you away.

 Anyone who is looking for the best sandwich San Francisco has to offer, you have a large task ahead.
 With so many wonderful options and great local places to try you might stay busy.
 Regardless of where you eat, we know you’ll discover the magic that this city has to offer.
 Try as many sandwich spots as possible and then let us know your favorites!